 That urge to eat (fill in the blank here) can be incredibly powerful when you're expecting.
 Food cravings during pregnancy are super-common, but it doesn't make them any less bewildering.
 Why is it that your new must-have pantry staple are pickles, and you just can't stop crunching on ice?
 Read on to learn what could be causing your cravings, what to do when they turn really strange, and how to control those cravings with healthier options.

 What Causes Food Cravings In Pregnancy?

-Studies show that about 90 percent of expecting women have cravings, particularly in the first trimester.
+Studies show that about 90 percent of pregnant women have food cravings, particularly in the first trimester.
 Experts aren’t sure why, but one theory is that your body is simply asking for what it needs.
-The boost in blood volume increases your need for sodium—hence, you crave pickles.
+The boost in blood volume increases your need for sodium—hence, you crave salty pickles.
 Why the sudden change in food preferences?
 Blame it on raging hormones, which are messing with your senses of taste and smell.
 Hunger, restlessness and difficult emotions can intensify cravings, so make sure to eat breakfast, exercise regularly and ask for support when you need it.

 If you’re craving stuff that’s not food, like dirt, charcoal or laundry starch, you might have a condition called pica.
-It’s important to seek medical attention for pica cravings because they could mean you’re deficient in certain nutrients, and because they can be hard to resist—and actually eating some nonfood stuff could be dangerous.
+It’s important to seek medical attention for pica cravings because they could mean you’re deficient in certain nutrients, and because the cravings can be hard to resist—and actually eating non-food stuff could be dangerous.

-Try angel food cake; graham crackers and peanut butter; low-fat banana, zucchini or pumpkin bread; oatmeal with brown sugar and cinnamon; low-fat pudding
+Healthier alternative: Try angel food cake, graham crackers and peanut butter, oatmeal with brown sugar and cinnamon, low-fat pudding, low-fat banana, zucchini or pumpkin bread

 Plus, more from The Bump: